marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Azure-101.md

 ![](../images/Azure-101-part-13.png)

+This command allows for Azure to run commands via scripts.

 So I modified that command to be:
 ```txt
 az vm run-command invoke -g northpole-rg2 -n NP-VM1 --command-id RunShellScript --scripts 'ls'
 ```
+This command is instructing Azure to run the 'ls' command on the virtual machine named 'NP-VM1' in the resource group 'northpole-rg2' using the Azure CLI.
+I then executed the command.

 Which resulted in:

 ![](../images/Azure-101-part-15.png)